o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 | Exit |  | Close the Material Canvas. |

 ### Edit Menu
 The Edit menu contains options that are useful while editing the selected, open document.
+The available menu actions may change based on the type of open document.

 | Menu item | Hotkey | Function |
 | - | - | - |